EspressoSystems/HotShot/docs/main.md

 ### Safe Node Predicate

-The safe node predicate can be defined using the following rust-like psuedo code
+The safe node predicate can be defined using the following rust-like pseudo-code

 ```ignore
 fn safe_node(